LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Provides users with access to materialized views that present the most recent data according to the designated timestamp, by source system and designated identifier.
 - Only processors can store data in the realtime store

 The idea is to lay foundations to maximize query and ingestion performance.
-The order by designated timestamp within a source system and designated identifier is preserved throughout the streaming pipeline.
-This results in better ingestion performance since the ingestion tables are ordered to take advantage of that.
-Finally, if we manage to design the category schemas well, we will choose the designated timestamp and identifier per category, such that the query performance for the most important ones is good.

 If you continue reading you will notice that we are more strict here than with the historical store.
 This is to ensure performance of the realtime store which is more critical than for a historical store.

 ## Discussion of streaming pipeline

-### garuantees
+### pipeline garuantees

 1. end-to-end at least once delivery of data generated at the source system
-2. ordering within source_system_name,designated identifier by designated timestamp
-3. availability of data by source_system_name , designated identifier  by latest designated timestamp
+2. availability of data by source_system_name , designated identifier  by latest designated timestamp
-4. Data can be ingested into partition of ingestion tables with maximum efficiency
+3. Transmission Failure isolation, a failure in transmission concerns at most two components
+4. schema normalization garuantee completely decouples source form remaining parts of pipeline
-5. Minimum latency within the realtime store for the materialized views
+5. information preservation, No loss of semantic information before the realtime store

-The first one is achieved due to the assumption of the components not failing and idempotency on retries (lost or corrupted data)
-The second one is by design/ assumption
-The third one is an invariant of the realtime store The fourth one is achieved by first preserving order by timestamp within source system and designated identifier, then when a processor sends a batch of data to the realtime store, then for each row in that batch :

-1. The realtime store narrows down the search space to the partition corresponding to the source system (can be done in constant time)
-2. Within the parition we have a sparse index on (identifier, timestamp) and by the ordering garuantee the row we are inserting now is the last row of identifier,timestamp so we ingest with a delay that corresponds to the largest gap in the index which we can control with concrete database configuration.
+6. Replay / backfill guarantee, any destination can be rebuild from buffer
+7. Idempotency, reprocessing data from previous compoenent is idempotent
+8. Source, Destination independance, A change at source does not (necessarily) imply a change at destination and vice versa

 ### Strengths

+#### No ordering garuantee required

+Which makes out of order or late arrivals form source systems not a problem.
+Trying to impose order garuantees, especially in a many sources setting, is unrealistic anyways.

 #### Decoupled and cohesive